nickdekruijk/admin/README.md

 `composer require nickdekruijk/admin:dev-master`

 # Admin
-A simple, lightweight yet complete Laravel 5.5+ admin panel/backend and media/filemanager.
+An easy to implement, lightweight yet complete Laravel 5.5+ admin panel/backend and media/filemanager.
 Basically it's a web-based content editor for your Laravel models.
 It's very easy to integrate it in your current Laravel application.

 nickdekruijk/admin is the next evolution of [nickdekruijk/larapages](https://github.com/nickdekruijk/larapages) which won't be updated anymore but will remain online for historical reference.